-How to enable Secure BootUpdated a day ago
+How to enable Secure BootUpdated 20 days ago

 Secure Boot helps protect your PC by only allowing trusted software to load during startup.
 It’s also required by some games for anti-cheat measures, including Valorant, Battlefield 6, and Call of Duty.
 This guide will show you how to enable it in your BIOS.